Have you finally decided to digitalize your business with a mobile app? That’s a great idea.

 - Objective C & Swift: For building an iOS app, the most popular mobile app framework is Objective C or Swift.
 Objective C is a general-purpose object-oriented programming language that supersets C language.
 It was popular before the launch of Swift.
 Today, Swift has taken over as it is a general purpose multi-paradigm compiled programming language created by Apple.

-Businesses prefer cross-platform mobile app development as the business benefit revolve around vast demographic coverage and less development cost.
-You can develop the cross-platform applications in Flutter, React Native and Xamarin.
+Businesses prefer cross-platform mobile app development as the business benefit revolves around vast demographic coverage and less development cost.
+You can develop the cross-platform applications in Flutter, React Native, and Xamarin.

 Recommended Read: A Roadmap to Mobile App Development

 Which Tech Stack will be the Best Fit for your Application?